su-its/ams-backend/README.md

 ### Optional (Slackbot)

-To use Slackbot, "CA certificate" is required to establish TLS connection with *MQTT broker*(Beebotte).
+To use Slackbot, download *CA certificate*.
+It is required to establish TLS connection with *MQTT broker(Beebotte)*.
+About MQTT, see [here](https://beebotte.com/docs/mqtt).

 ```bash
 curl "https://beebotte.com/certs/mqtt.beebotte.com.pem" -o ./mqtt.beebotte.com.pem
 ```

 - You have to sign up for Beebotte and create channel to subscribe.
 More detail, see [Beebotte documentation](https://beebotte.com/overview).
 - You also have to have the right to install bot to your Slack workspace.
-There is a great guide for designing Slack app [here](https://api.slack.com/start/overview#apps).
+There is a great guide for designing Slack app, [here](https://api.slack.com/start/overview#apps).

 ---